maevelander/sticky-side-buttons/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Adds a setting so user can define custom z-index

 = 1.0.1 =
 * Removed unnecessary css background - works better when buttons are spaced
 * Added z-index so buttons don't hide behind things (fix for revolution slider)